 - Certificate levels eg. transfer from Certificate IV to Diploma level

 - Alternative stream eg. mortgage broking to leadership and management

 Delivery modes e.g. online to face-to-face workshop if available

 - Workshop dates transfer ie. face-to-face or Zoom scheduled workshops:

 - A request made to transfer to another scheduled workshop with 7 or more days’ notice of the commencement of the first scheduled day – no charge

 - A request made to transfer to another scheduled workshop with 3 to 6 days' notice of the commencement of the first scheduled day - $45 administration fee

 - A request made to transfer to another scheduled workshop with less than 3 days' notice of the commencement of the first scheduled day - $75 administration fee

-- A ‘no show’ trainee – a trainee that is scheduled to attend a face to face session and does not attend that session and with no notification of their absence prior to the workshop commencement – will be considered as withdrawn and there will be no refund of fees paid and will be required to re-enrol.
+- A ‘no show’ trainee – a trainee that is scheduled to attend a face to face session and does not attend that session and with no reasonable notification of their absence prior to the workshop commencement – will be considered as withdrawn and there will be no refund of fees paid and will be required to re-enrol.

 - Online / Distance / Correspondence / RPL transfers

 - If a trainee requests to transfer from a course offered online / distance - this will incur a transfer administration fee of $45.

 - For courses undertaken on a unit by unit basis – any request for transfers to a different course or unit must be received within 5 working days of the original login being issued or a transfer administration fee of $49 will apply.

 To request a transfer a trainee must provide a credit card authorisation or phone payment to NFI by calling 1300 765 400.
 Things to consider prior to applying for course transfer